 - Fairness and objectivity.

 The Australian Commission for Law Enforcement Integrity (ACLEI) provides independent assurance to government about the integrity of prescribed law enforcement agencies and their staff members.
 The office of the Integrity Commissioner and ACLEI are established by the Law Enforcement Integrity Commissioner Act 2006 (the LEIC Act).
-The Minister for Home Affairs and Minister for Justice, the Hon.
-Jason Clare MP is responsible for the administration of the LEIC Act.
+The Minister for Justice is responsible for the administration of the LEIC Act.